 - Plan activities you enjoy in your free time to keep you distracted

 - Make a list of things you need to do whenever you have free time

-- Make sure you always have a book or magazine to keep yourself occupied
+- Make sure you always have a book, magazine or headphones to keep yourself occupied

 - Download some great games to your phone